 - HMRC intelligence, eg HMRC targeting credit card companies to supply details of all merchants, ebay to provide details of traders and similar

-Even if HMRC find nothing to assess, the fees to defend such enquiries and reviews can be substantial; because of their unpredictability our fixed fee agreements cannot cover Tax Disputes.
+Even if HMRC find nothing to assess, the fees to defend such enquiries and reviews can be substantial; and because of their unpredictability our Fixed Fee Agreements cannot cover Tax Disputes.

 Whitefield Professional Fee Protection Scheme

 In conjunction with Markel Tax (formerly Abbey Tax – an insurer and adviser) we offer a Professional Fee Protection Service to cover our fees, which would otherwise be payable by you, as the client.
 Participating clients have cover for up to £125,000 of our fees or those of an Markel approved consultant for the following events:

 - Attendance at any face-to-face meeting with or dealing with any enquiry correspondence from HMRC

 - Income & Corporation Tax Self Assessment Full & Aspect and Schedule 36 Enquiries

 - Business Record Checks, VAT & Employer Compliance inspections (the actual meeting even prior to any possible disputes) and any resulting disputes (for example PAYE/P11D/P9D/NIC/IR35/CIS)

 Some costs are not covered by this service, notably the following:

 - Outstanding taxes, fines, penalties, interest or any amounts due to HMRC